e0ipso/js_defer/README.md

 JS Defer
 ========

-Drupal module to defer JS loading after a signal.
+Drupal module to defer JS loading after a signal, it is a JavaScript Quality of Service oriented module.
 This is useful to give some scripts priority in front of others.
 This is not done to make the scripts load faster, but to make give their XHRs priority against the deferred ones.

 ## Scenario